bgoonz/docs-collection/github/github/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/sending-your-github-enterprise-server-contributions-to-your-githubcom-profile.md

 ---
 title: Sending your GitHub Enterprise Server contributions to your GitHub.com profile
-intro: 'You can highlight your work on {% data variables.product.prodname_ghe_server %} by sending the contribution counts to your {% data variables.product.prodname_dotcom_the_website %} profile.'
+intro: "You can highlight your work on {% data variables.product.prodname_ghe_server %} by sending the contribution counts to your {% data variables.product.prodname_dotcom_the_website %} profile."
 redirect_from:
   - /articles/sending-your-github-enterprise-contributions-to-your-github-com-profile/
   - /articles/sending-your-github-enterprise-server-contributions-to-your-github-com-profile
   - /articles/sending-your-github-enterprise-server-contributions-to-your-githubcom-profile
   - /github/setting-up-and-managing-your-github-profile/sending-your-github-enterprise-server-contributions-to-your-githubcom-profile
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
 topics:
   - Profiles
 shortTitle: Send your contributions
 ---

 {% note %}

 **Notes:**

 - The connection between your accounts is governed by <a href="/articles/github-privacy-statement/" class="dotcom-only">GitHub's Privacy Statement</a> and users enabling the connection agree to the <a href="/articles/github-terms-of-service/" class="dotcom-only">GitHub's Terms of Service</a>.

 - Before you can connect your {% data variables.product.prodname_ghe_server %} profile to your {% data variables.product.prodname_dotcom_the_website %} profile, a site administrator must enable {% data variables.product.prodname_github_connect %} and enable contribution sharing between the environments.
 For more information, contact your {% data variables.product.prodname_ghe_server %} site administrator.